Arial-Z/Romaji-Renamer/README.md

 ```

 ### Step 4 - Configure PMM
   - Create a file in the PMM directory called: temp-animes.yml.
-This will be called by the bash script (animes-renamer.sh) to export the different Anime nd the corrosponding TVDB-ds<br/>
+This will be called by the bash script (animes-renamer.sh) to export the different Anime id the corrosponding TVDB-ids<br/>
   - Copy the contents of config.yml to temp-animes.yml (Same directory as config.yml)<br/>
   - Replace the contents of temp-animes.yml with the following:
 ```